JoaoHigino/Portuguese_Desserts/README.md

 # PORTUGUESE DESSERTS

 Portuguese Desserts is a blog for the people who missed the best desserts in the world and missed Portugal.
-In this blog you can learn how to do your favorite desserts.
+In this blog, you can learn how to do your favorite desserts.

 ![screenshot](documentation/responsive.png)